astriaai/astria-docs/docs/api/2-pack/2-tunes/0-create.md

 #### `prompts_attributes.callback` (optional)
 A webhook URL to be called when each prompt is finished inference.
 The webhook will receive a POST request with the prompt object.
 See [more on callbacks](/docs/api/overview#callbacks).

+#### `prompts_callback` (optional)
+A webhook URL to be called when all the prompts are finished training.
+The webhook will receive a POST request with an array of prompts objects.

 ### Returns

 Returns a tune object if successful which will start training immediately and call callback once training is complete.